JoFrhwld/latinate/README.md

 Right now, there are a lot of prefixes in the data scraped from wikipedia that are irrelevant, like `vulp`.
 It would be nice to pare these down in some principled way.

+## Decisions to make
+I need to decide how I want to handle "prefixes" from wikipedia which aren't cognate with latin prepositions. e.g., *melior-* in  *meliorate*.